 JOSH: Johnson Ferry/Shallowford Road Small Area Study Underway

 JOSH is a small area plan centered on the intersection of Johnson Ferry and Shallowford Roads.
 It will be administered and facilitated by a team consisting of staff from the Planning Division of Cobb County Community Development, the Cobb County Department of Transportation, Cobb P.A.R.K.S, and the Stormwater Division of the Cobb County Water System.
 The purpose of JOSH is to provide guidance to the Board of Commissioners regarding policy and decisions pertaining to land use, design guidelines, parks and greenspace facilities, and infrastructure.
 The JOSH plan will supplement the Cobb 2040 Comprehensive Plan, and is in response to current and anticipated development/redevelopment trends in the area.

-Learn more about the plan on the Planning Division's Research section.
+Learn more about the plan on the Planning Division's Ongoing Projects section.

 A Message to East Cobb